pickeld/whatsapp-gpt/README.md

 - **Webhook Handling:** Receives and processes incoming WhatsApp messages.
 - **OpenAI Integration:** Sends prompts to OpenAI's GPT models and returns responses.
 - **Environment Configuration:** Uses `.env` files for easy configuration.
+- **Media Support:** For sending files and other media, use the WAHA-Plus Docker image, available only if you donate to the project.
+The core Docker image does not support receiving media from DALL-E.

 ## Project Structure